sheasyve/SmallTimer/README.md

    pip install pyinstaller
    ```

-2. Run the following command in the `src` folder:
+2. Run the following command in the SmallTimer Folder:

    **For Linux:**
    ```bash